Regulatory actions for Feb. 18, 2025

 No Comments

-Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Celltrion, Cosmo, Keymed.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arcturus, CSL, Evolus, Galderma, Immunitybio, Nexus.

 Briefs